Sub-Architecture Ensemble Pruning in Neural Architecture Search: Experimental Study

 \subsection{Effect of the $\alpha$ Value}

-We now investigate the effect of the hyper-parameter $\alpha$ in \infoabbr{}.
+This subsection will investigate the effect of the hyper-parameter $\alpha$ in \infoabbr{}.
 The value of $\alpha$ indicates the relation between two criteria in Eq.~(\ref{eq:10}) as well.
-To reveal this issue, different $\alpha$ values (from 0.1 to 0.9 with 0.1 steps) are tested in the experiments of this part.
-Figure~\ref{fig:alpha} exemplifies the effect of $\alpha$ on MNIST and Fashion-MNIST datasets.
-Figure~\ref{fig:alpha}\subref{fig:alpha:dset:a} illustrates that different $\alpha$ values have little effect on the accuracy performance of the final architectures.
-Figure~\ref{fig:alpha}\subref{fig:alpha:dset:b} illustrates that different $\alpha$ values affect the number of the final pruned sub-architectures, and that a global minimum around the optimal $\alpha$ exists indeed in each dataset.
-Figure~\ref{fig:alpha}\subref{fig:alpha:pl} presents that when $\alpha$ is set to 0.5, the sub-ensemble architecture could achieve the competitive accuracy performance with a smaller size, which is why the $\alpha$ of \infoabbr{} and \infovari{} is set to 0.5 in Tables~\ref{tab:multi}--\ref{tab:distinct} if there is no extra explanation.
+To reveal this issue, different $\alpha$ values (from 0.0 to 1.0 with 0.05 steps) are evaluated in the experiments.
+Figure~\ref{fig,new:alpha,effect} exemplify the effect of $\alpha$ on the MNIST dataset, taking the label pairs of digits $5$-$8$ and digits $6$-$9$ as an example.
+Figure~\ref{fig,new:alpha,effect}\subref{fig,new:alpha,effect,a} illustrates that the accuracy of sub-ensemble architectures is affected slightly under different $\alpha$ values yet would not cause much accuracy decline.
+Figure~\ref{fig,new:alpha,effect}\subref{fig,new:alpha,effect,b} illustrates that the diversity of the sub-ensemble architectures in \infovari{} is affected under different $\alpha$ values yet without large changes of absolute values; meanwhile, the diversity of that in \infoabbr{} is almost not affected under different $\alpha$ values.
+Figures~\ref{fig,new:alpha,effect}\subref{fig,new:alpha,effect,c}--\ref{fig,new:alpha,effect}\subref{fig,new:alpha,effect,d} present that the size and time cost of sub-ensemble architectures would be more affected under different $\alpha$ values.
+Generally, the size and time cost of sub-ensemble architectures in \infoabbr{} tend to be decreased with the increase of $\alpha$ value.